Fl0p/road/README.md

 - **Click to extend**: Click on empty cells adjacent to existing road to extend the road
 - **Click to remove**: Click on road cells to remove them (only if it doesn't break road connectivity)
 - **Visual hints**:
-  - Green glow indicates cells where road can be added
+  - White glow on hover indicates cells where road can be added
-  - Orange glow indicates road cells that can be removed
+  - Red glow on hover indicates road cells that can be removed
-  - Blue glow on hover for all interactive cells
+  - Visual feedback shows covered areas in real-time
 - **Coverage visualization**: Real-time display of cells that would be covered by houses

 ### Automatic Optimization
 - **Heuristic solver**: Fast beam search with lookahead and multiple restarts for good solutions
 - **Exact solver**: DFS-based Branch-and-bound algorithm with memoization to find provably optimal solutions
-- **Real-time progress**: Shows search progress, nodes explored, and current best solution
+- **Real-time progress**: Shows search progress, nodes explored, and current best weighted objective
 - **Weighted objective**: Optimizes houses - 0.2 × road length for balanced solutions
 - **Web Workers**: Non-blocking computation keeps UI responsive during optimization
+- **Solver controls**: Independent start/stop controls for each solver type

 ### Interactive Interface
 - **Adjustable grid size**: 2×2 to 15×15 grids